BSick7/generator-fayde/README.md

 ### Generate View

 Issue the following command to create a XAML view called "Testing".
-Generator will prompt for root UIElement to use.
+Generator will prompt for root UIElement to use and place in the Views directory.

 ```yo fayde:view Testing```